 The ProForm shines when it comes to power adjust features, an excellent 0-20 degree power incline, and adjustable stride.
-The adjustable stride is another superb feature, especially for shorter people who need a shorter stride and can simply adjust the stride length via the monitor.
+The adjustable stride is another superb feature, especially for shorter people who need a shorter stride and can simply adjust the stride to suit.

-If I had to choose between the two, the features of the Proform slighty out weigh that of the Schwinn.
+If I had to choose between the two, the features of the Proform slightly outweigh that of the Schwinn.
 I do not work out in target heart rate zones so the wireless heart rate monitoring of the Schwinn would be a waste for my cardio training, I’d prefer the steeper incline of the ProForm 720 E.

-Both elliptical machines come from companies that are at the top of their game in the cardio market, both offer excellent value for money, and both are stable, well built elliptical trainers.
+Both elliptical machines are built by companies that are at the top of their game in the cardio market, both offer excellent value for money, and both are stable, well built elliptical trainers.
 Whichever one you choose I’m sure you will not be disappointed.